kkibria/slideshow-dist/md/chindex.md

 You can use followings to navigate between the pages:
 - `PageUp`, `↑` (`Up-Arrow`), `←` (`Left-Arrow`) keys to go
   backward.
+- Swipe left in mobile or touchscreen to go backward.
 - `PageDown`, `↓` (`Down-Arrow`), `→` (`Right-Arrow`) keys
   to go forward.
+- Swipe right in mobile or touchscreen to go forward.
 - `MouseWheel` to go in both directions.
-- `swipe-left` and `swipe-right` for mobile and touchscreen to go in both directions.

 # Front Matter